Riesz transform via heat kernel and harmonic functions on non-compact manifolds: Introduction

 The above result has been further refined by Carron \cite[Theorem C]{ca16}.
 Notice that, in particular, in the above theorem and Carron's theorem, the ends are not necessarily Euclidean or conic.
 In view of this, in \cite{cch06}, several questions, regarding relaxing the requirement that ends are Euclidean, had been proposed; see following Question \ref{question-gluing}, Question \ref{question-Li} and Question \ref{question-Lie}.

-In this paper, we provide a solution to Question \ref{question-gp} by relaxing the requirement of $(P_2)$, but only for $p$ in the intervals $(2,n)$ and $(2\vee N, \infty)$; see Theorem \ref{main-n} and Theorem \ref{main-one} below.
+In this paper, we provide a solution to Question \ref{question-gp} by relaxing the requirement of $(P_2)$, but only for $p$ in the intervals $(2,n)$ and $(\max\{2, N\}, \infty)$; see Theorem \ref{main-n} and Theorem \ref{main-one} below.
 As an application, we obtain stability under gluing operation and open ended property for the Riesz transform on manifolds with general ends.
 Notice that the case $p\in (1,2)$ was well understood by \cite{cd99,CCFR}, as we recalled above.
 We will only consider the case $p>2$ in this work.

-Throughout the paper, we assume that $M$ is a non-compact, connected and complete manifold of the same (topological) dimension, that satisfies the doubling condition $(D)$.
+Throughout the paper, we assume that $M$ is a non-compact, connected and complete manifold, that satisfies the doubling condition $(D)$.
 We shall simply recognize $M$ as the union of a compact set $M_0$ and one or more but finitely many ends $\{E_i\}_i$.
 We fix a point $x_M\in M_0$ and assume without loss of generality that $\mathrm{diam}(M_0)=1$.